tinacms/tina-cloud-starter/README.md

 ## What is this?

 This is a [TinaCMS](https://tina.io)-enabled Next.js app, so you can edit your content on a live page.
 In this project the Tina file-based CMS is used via GraphQL: it's powered by a schema that _you_ define.
 It not only serves content from Markdown files in your repository, but it also generates TinaCMS forms for you automatically ✨.

+### Scope

+- Run this project locally using local content within this repository.
+- Connect to Tina Cloud to benefit from its GraphQL Content API.
+- Deploy the site to visually edit your site.
+- Invite collaborators.

 ## Requirements